 • Set a weekly meal rhythm: At least 1 - 2 nights a week should be a “routine” - Taco Tuesday, Pasta Thursday, Takeout Friday

-• Get items onto recurring shopping lists so you don’t need to think about it each week
+• Get your every day items onto recurring auto-delivery shopping lists so you don’t need to think about it each week

 🧩 Creating Systems that Stick (and reduce the Mental Load) all year long